Aldivibriani/Aldivibriani/README.md

-# Hi, I'm Aldi! 👋
+# Hi there, I'm Aldi! 👋
 👩‍💻 Full Stack Data Analyst 👩‍💻

 ## 🚀 About Me
-⚡️I'm a Full Stack Data Analyst who have vision to be known as professional data analyst.

-⚡️I am currently on study in several bootcamps and will upload my projects soon.
+⚡️I'm a Full Stack Data Analyst who have passion in analysing data.
+I am currently focus on several learning and bootcamps in Data Analytics field⚡️

-⚡️You can click on below to see my portfolio and LinkedIn.
-Feel free to connect with me 😄

 ## 🔗 Links